luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 The quest to remove spurious red squiggles continues!

+## Acknowledgments

+Thanks to Giuseppe Castagna and Ben Greenman for helpful comments on drafts of this post.

 ## Further reading

 If you want to find out more about Luau and semantic subtyping, you might want to check out…